fuhaots2009/haven/README.md

-# WIKI
-Welcome to Fu Hao's wiki. :heart:
+Welcome to the Home wiki!